Shoreland Hotel: History

+Shoreland Hall, University of Chicago

 Over time the hotel began to lose its splendor, and in the 1970s it was sold for $750,000 to the University of Chicago.
 It then became a dormitory, known as Shoreland Hall, and housed approximately 650 undergraduate students.
 However, in the spring of 2004 the university decommissioned the Shoreland as a dormitory, citing increasing maintenance costs and decreasing popularity among incoming students.
 It remained in use by the university through spring quarter of 2009, after which it was turned over to a Chicago developer that specializes in historical preservation.

-The University sold the Shoreland for $6 million to Kenard Corporation, who had planned to turn it into 260 condominiums.
+The university sold the Shoreland for $6 million to Kenard Corporation, who had planned to turn it into 260 condominiums.
 Hal Lichterman, the president of the corporation, had said he hoped to put a restaurant in the old banquet hall and would otherwise gut the building.
 In fall 2006, after Hal Lichterman's death, Kenard resold the Shoreland for $10 million to R.D.
 Horner & Associates, one of the three initial bidders on the property.
 Horner & Associates planned to carry out Kenard's exact plans for converting the dormitory into condominiums.
-They had originally intended to open the building as early as late 2009, but in April 2007 the University exercised its option to keep the Shoreland open as a dormitory for the 2008-09 academic year.
+They had originally intended to open the building as early as late 2009, but in April 2007 the university exercised its option to keep the Shoreland open as a dormitory for the 2008–09 academic year.

+Shoreland luxury apartments

-The Shoreland was sold yet again to New Jersey-based Antheus Capital (through its 5454 S. Shore Drive LLC holding) in August 2008 for $16 million.
+The Shoreland was sold yet again to New Jersey–based Antheus Capital (through its 5454 S. Shore Drive LLC holding) in August 2008 for $16 million.
 Antheus Capital and MAC Property Management decided to develop its own plans for the Shoreland.
 Antheus took over the lease with the University of Chicago, expiring in 2009.
 It was converted to apartments and reopened in 2013 with a total of 330 units.